Riki1312/rb-garden/content/index.md

 ---
-image: preview.jpg
+image: assets/index.jpg
 ---

-# Nuxt Typography
+# Garden Home

+Hello.

 A Nuxt theme to get a beautiful and customisable typography with a set of prose components for [Nuxt Content](https://content.nuxtjs.org).